Samuel Carpenter (deputy governor): Deputy Governor of Pennsylvania 1694-1698

-Carpenter was the Deputy for the Governor William Penn who was known as "The Proprietor."
-Samuel served from 24 November 1694 to 3 September 1698.
+Carpenter was the Deputy for the Governor William Penn who was known as "The Proprietor".
+Carpenter served from 24 November 1694 to 3 September 1698.
 Governor Penn was often unable to govern his possessions acquired under Royal Charter directly.
 The day-to-day operations devolved to his deputy governors.
 "It is generally conceded that, next to Penn himself, Samuel Carpenter was at this time the most wealthy and influential citizen in the colony.
 He was a man of great force in every sense of the word, and being a Quaker of the most pronounced views, he, of course, proved to be of the greatest value and assistance to Penn during the latter's enforced absence in England."

 Financial setback

 Due to the privations of pirates and war, the financial situation in Philadelphia became difficult starting in 1702.
-Heavy losses in trade caused Samuel Carpenter and others to be affected by a loss of capital.
-In various letters Samuel seems embarrassed and was obliged to sell much of his properties.
+Heavy losses in trade caused Carpenter and others to be affected by a loss of capital.
+In various letters, he seems embarrassed and was obliged to sell much of his properties.

 In 1704, James Logan, speaking of their joint losses, says, "thy success at sea is so very discouraging, that I should never be willing to be concerned more this way : --- and William Trent, who has hitherto been a partner in most of thy losses, almost protests against touching with any vessel again where a proprietary holds a part!"

-Samuel Carpenter, in a letter of 1708, to Jonathan Dickinson, thus speaks of their embarrassments of trade, saying, "I am glad thou didst not come this summer, for craft from Martinico and several vessels here have been detained some time in fear of the enemy, and now by this conveyance to Jamaica, they are hurrying off 16 vessels to join convoy at the capes under the York man of war".
+Carpenter, in a letter of 1708, to Jonathan Dickinson, thus speaks of their embarrassments of trade, saying, "I am glad thou didst not come this summer, for craft from Martinico and several vessels here have been detained some time in fear of the enemy, and now by this conveyance to Jamaica, they are hurrying off 16 vessels to join convoy at the capes under the York man of war".
 By 1709, trade was up and profits were up.
-By the time of his death in 1714, Samuel Carpenter had paid off almost all of his debts allowing his family to be well established in property.
+By the time of his death in 1714, Carpenter had paid off almost all of his debts allowing his family to be well established in property.

 Patron and partner of Philadelphia

-Samuel Carpenter was not only involved in multifarious transactions and endeavors in building up his beloved adopted city, but was an early philanthropist toward all things public in Philadelphia.
-Indeed, many early records testify to his generosity and involvement in creating Philadelphia.
+Carpenter was not only involved in the process of building up Philadelphia, but was an early philanthropist who supported public causes in the city.
+Many early records testify to his key role in its founding and development of Philadelphia.

 Chapter 7 of the Annals of Philadelphia and Pennsylvania by John F. Watson describes "The Landing at Penn at Chester."
 In the late 1840s, from the bottom of Chester Creek was found "an iron vane of that mill, curiously wrought into letters and dates."
-The following picture is direct from page 25 of the Samuel Carpenter book of 1912.
+The following picture is direct from page 25 of the Carpenter book of 1912.
 The "He" described is William Penn.